huawei-noah/SMARTS/ultra/docs/adapters.md

 ## Reward Adapters

 A reward adapter takes an [observation](https://smarts.readthedocs.io/en/latest/sim/observations.html#id1) and the [environment reward](https://smarts.readthedocs.io/en/latest/sim/observations.html#rewards) as arguments from the environment and adapts them, acting as a custom reward function.
-ULTRA has one default reward adapter that uses elements from the agent's observation, as well as the environment reward to develop a custom reward.
+ULTRA has one default reward adapter that uses elements from the agent's observation, as well as the environment reward, to develop a custom reward.

 ### [ultra.adapters.default_reward_adapter](../ultra/adapters/default_reward_adapter.py)

-The default reward adapter requires that the SMARTS environment include the next 20 waypoints in front of the ego vehicle, and all neighborhood (social) vehicles within a radius of 200 meters around the ego vehicle.
-Therefore, when using this adapter, the [`AgentInterface`](../../smarts/core/agent_interface.py) of your agent needs its `waypoints` parameter to be `Waypoints(lookahead=20)` and its `neighborhood_vehicles` parameter to be `NeighborhoodVehicles(radius=200.0)`.
+The default reward adapter requires that the SMARTS environment include the next 20 waypoints in front of the ego vehicle in the ego vehicle's observation.
+Therefore, when using this adapter, the [`AgentInterface`](../../smarts/core/agent_interface.py) of your agent needs its `waypoints` parameter to be `Waypoints(lookahead=20)`.
 This requirement is outlined in this module's `required_interface`.

 This default reward adapter combines elements of the agent's observation along with the environment reward to create a custom reward.
 This custom reward consists of multiple components:
 ```python